VladimirRepp/CS---ChildeProcesses/README.md

 # CS---ChildeProcesses
-Example of actions with Childe Processes
+Example of managment with Child Processes

 Using:
 - C#